antrea-io/antrea/docs/network-policy.md

-With the introduction of tiers, Antrea Policies, like ClusterNetworkPolicies, are first enforced based on the Tier to which they are associated. i.e. all policies belonging to a higher order Tier are enforced first, followed by policies belonging to the next ordered Tier and so on, until the lowest ordered "application" Tier policies are enforced.
+With the introduction of tiers, Antrea Policies, like ClusterNetworkPolicies, are first enforced based on the Tier to which they are associated. i.e. all policies belonging to a high Tier are enforced first, followed by policies belonging to the next Tier and so on, until the "application" Tier policies are enforced.

 ### Ordering based on policy priority